nijova/banner-ad-microfrontend/README.md

-# banner-ad-microfrontend-container
+# banner-ad-microfrontend
-The container app that contains the microfrontends
+One container app and microfrontends with customized content.